Armstrong, British Columbia: Education

 The public schools system is administered by School District 83 North Okanagan-Shuswap, headquartered in nearby Salmon Arm.
 Pleasant Valley Secondary School (PVSS) is the local high school and Len Wood Middle School is the middle school.
 There are two elementary schools; Highland Park Elementary, and Armstrong Elementary with students bussing in from nearby Falkland also making up a portion of the school population.
-The high-school is also getting a 16 million dollar gym renovation, after failed efforts by The former principal Chelsea Prince, The ministry of education has donated 16 million for the completion of the gym.
+The high-school is also getting a 16 million dollar gym renovation.
 The gym will be available to use by the community and the schools.